JamesAnstey/esgwrapper/README.md

 publish -p --no-xarray
 ```
 (Equivalently, the `esgpublish` command specified in `config-publisher.yaml` could be updated to include the `--no-xarray` argument; having this option for `publish` is simply a convenience to avoid having to update `config-publisher.yaml` based on the size of datasets being published.)

-### Stamp of Approval

-By default the "Stamp of Approval" is checked, blocking publication for unapproved variables (i.e., variables that have not been cleared for publication following examination by relevant scientists).
-Information used by this check is stored in `input/validation_variables.json`.
-The `-nv` option turns off this check (e.g. `publish -d -nv`), but this is not advised without good reason!

 ## Other information